NAME

 -html5

 This option is only available if tDOM was build with --enable-html5.
-Try the featureinfo method if you need to know if this feature is build in.
+Use the featureinfo method if you need to know if this feature is build in.
 If -html5 is specified, the gumbo lib html5 parser (https://github.com/google/gumbo-parser) is used to build the DOM tree.
-This is, as far as it goes, XML namespace-aware.
+This is, as far as it goes, XML namespace-aware (which means for example that all HTML elements are in the html5 namespace).
 Since this probably isn't wanted by a lot of users and adds only burden for no good in a lot of use cases -html5 can be combined with -ignorexmlns, in which case all nodes and attributes in the DOM tree are not in an XML namespace.
 All tag and attribute names in the DOM tree will be lower case, even for foreign elements not in the xhtml, svg or mathml namespace.
 The DOM tree may include nodes, that the parser inserted because they are implied by the context (as <head>, <tbody>, etc.).
+Input longer than 4 GByte byte length is not supported by the underlying gumbo parser.

 -json